Divided Nations: The Cultural Foundations of Affective Polarisation

 Research Assistant: Iakovos Makropoulos

-Funded by the Hellenic Observatory, London School of Economics
+Duration of the project: September 2021-September 2022 Funded by the Hellenic Observatory, London School of Economics